dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/04-AI-for-Troubleshooting/01-AI-Troubleshoot-AD-User-Login-Issue-on-Domain-Controller.md

 ### Conclusion

-The AI generated script used for creating the AD user accounts was successfuly creaded user accounts.
-But I count log into those accounts because there are not **Domain Admins**.
+The AI generated script used for creating the AD user accounts was successfuly created user accounts.
+But I couldnt log into those accounts because there are not **Domain Admins**.
 I tested it by adding the test account **john doe** in the Domain Admins group and I succesfuly log into the Test DC.